-“Differentiating two diagnostic groups from each other and a control group, based on white matter microstructure pathology that correlates with sensory-based behavior, is a truly astonishing breakthrough,” said Temple University sensory processing expert Moya Kinnealey, also by email.
+“Differentiating two diagnostic groups from each other and a control group, based on white matter microstructure pathology that correlates with sensory-based behavior, is an astonishing breakthrough,” said Temple University sensory processing expert Moya Kinnealey, also by email.
 Kinnealey was also uninvolved in the study.
 “This meticulously researched article demonstrates sensory-based behaviors are reliably traceable to white matter differences.”

 Building on earlier work

 The new research builds on the UCSF group’s 2013 study, which found boys with SPD have quantifiable regional differences in brain structure compared to typical boys.
 That study attracted enormous interest from parents and clinicians worldwide.
 Articles on it attracted thousands of hits for months post-publication.
-But, while it showed a biological basis for SPD, other neurodevelopmental disorders weren’t compared.
+But while it showed a potential biological basis for SPD, other neurodevelopmental disorders weren’t compared.

 In the new study, the USCF group found kids with SPD show a greater brain disconnection than those with autism in some sensory-based tracts.
 And children with autism, not SPD, had flaws in brain connections critical for processing facial emotion and memory.